The Management and Assessment of Risk.

 These and other relevant documents are listed below:

 - BCGA GN 11 - The management of risk when using gases in enclosed workplaces

-- BCGA GN 13 - DSEAR Risk Assessment.
+- BCGA GN 13 - DSEAR risk assessment guidance for compressed gases

 - BCGA TIS 15 - Model Risk Assessment for the storage and use of gas cylinders for oxy - fuel applications.